- Relatively easy and productive birding among the most scenically impressive areas of the province.

 Day 15: Departure

-Our British Columbia birding tour ends after breakfast and you can depart for flights home anytime today.
+Our British Columbia birding tour ends today.
+Breakfast is available, but you can depart for flights home anytime today.

 Departures & Prices